Stimulus checks to bear Trump’s name in unprecedented move

 The payments are part of the $2.2 trillion rescue package signed into law at the end of last month aimed at combating the economic free-fall caused by shutdown orders in the coronavirus pandemic.

-A memo obtained last week by the AP from the House Ways and Means Committee says the IRS will make about 60 million payments to Americans through direct deposit in mid-April, likely this week.
+A memo obtained last week by the AP from the House Ways and Means Committee said the IRS would make about 60 million payments to Americans through direct deposit in mid-April, likely this week.
 The IRS has direct deposit information for these individuals from their 2018 or 2019 tax returns.

-Then, starting the week of May 4, the IRS will begin issuing paper checks to individuals.
-The paper checks will be issued at a rate of about 5 million per week, which means it could take up to 20 weeks to get all the checks out.
-That timeline would delay some checks until the week of Aug.
-17.
+Then, starting the week of May 4, the memo said, the IRS would begin issuing paper checks to individuals.
+It said the paper checks would be issued at a rate of about 5 million per week, which means it could take up to 20 weeks to get all the checks out.

 Anyone who earns up to $75,000 in adjusted gross income and who has a Social Security number will receive a $1,200 payment.
 That means married couples filing joint returns will receive the full payment, $2,400, if their adjusted gross income is under $150,000.